OECD – WCEFOnline Side Event

 Session 1 - Labour market consequences of a transition to a circular economy

-This session provides an overview of the mechanisms that drive changes in a labour market in the transition to a circular economy and show how modelling analyses of the labour market implications of circular economy policies can inform experts and decision-makers.
+This session provided an overview of the mechanisms that drive changes in a labour market in the transition to a circular economy and show how modelling analyses of the labour market implications of circular economy policies can inform experts and decision-makers.
 It will do so by highlighting insights gathered from the existing literature and drawing upon 47 scenarios across 15 modelling studies.

 Session 2 - The jobs potential of a transition towards a resource efficient and circular economy: results from the OECD’s ENV-Linkages model

-This session shows key results from a recent OECD modelling analysis of the consequences of a policy-driven transition towards more resource-efficient and circular economy on labour markets and employment levels across countries and sectors.
+This session showed key results from a recent OECD modelling analysis of the consequences of a policy-driven transition towards more resource-efficient and circular economy on labour markets and employment levels across countries and sectors.
 The results are based on simulations of a stylised policy package, paralleling a material tax reform, which aims at shifting consumption away from primary material use to secondary materials and recyclables.
 This look at the modelling exercise and results will allow experts to better grasp the possible intended and unintended labour market consequences of fiscal instruments that target material use.

 Session 3 – Discussion and Q&A